jassohektor/React-with-ExpressJS-REST-API-and-SQLite-DB/README.md

 # React with ExpressJS REST API and SQLite DB
 React Starter with ExpressJS REST API &amp; SQLite DB (includes JWT, Sequelize and CRUD operations using Axios).

-Hi there, this repo contains a fullstack web application created with:

-* React library using the virtual DOM feature, which ensures high performance by minimizing direct manipulation of the DOM and follows a component-based architecture, allowing for reusable UI components.

-* ExpressJS which is a backend web application framework for building RESTful API using NodeJS
+Hi there, this repo contains a fullstack web application created with React library using the virtual DOM feature, which ensures high performance by minimizing direct manipulation of the DOM and follows a component-based architecture, allowing for reusable UI components.
+I've implemented ExpressJS which is a backend web application framework for building RESTful API to handle http requests and SQLite database to store our data performed by CRUD operations.

-Install: Node >= 14 in your local environment .
-You can use nvm (macOS/Linux) or nvm-windows to switch Node versions between different projects.
+Prerequisites: (used to create this project but shouldn't be any issue using higher versions)
+- Node v20.11.0 +
+- npm v10.2.4 +
+- SQLite v3.43.2 +

+Steps to create this project from scratch:

+**FrontEnd web-app**
-* - Use --template to implement typescript for .tsx npx create-react-app appName --template typescript
+1 - Let's create our React app and use --template to implement typescript for .tsx npx create-react-app appName --template typescript

-* - Axios is a library for making XMLHttpRequests and handling responses in JS npm i axios
+2 - Add the Axios library for making XMLHttpRequests and handle responses in JS npm i axios

-* - React-Router is a third-party library that enables routing in React apps. npm i react-router
+3 - Install React-Router which is a third-party library that enables routing in React apps. npm i react-router

-* - React-Router-Dom is a package that provides bindings for using React Router in web apps. npm i react-router-dom
+4 - React-Router-Dom is a package that provides bindings for using React Router in web apps. npm i react-router-dom

+**Backend server-app**
-* - Let’s create a express project - server, first run the next command to add our package.json: npm init
+5 - Let’s create a express server project, first run the next command to add our package.json: npm init

 *- Install ExpressJS with:
-npm install express
+npm i express

 *- Add a new file to the root folder of our server app like index.js
 * - Now we can run our app by using Node: node index.js

-* - Install CORS package to allow cross requests: npm install cors
+* - Install CORS package to allow cross requests: npm i cors

-Prerequisites:
-Node.js and Express Js.
+**Database**

-SQLite is installed and running on your system, you can get it from next page https://www.sqlite.org/download.html and try sqlite3 --version after it is installed.
+SQLite database engine is a tiny in-process library that implements a self-contained, serverless with TSQL, you can get it from next page https://www.sqlite.org/download.html and try sqlite3 --version after it is installed.

 Run next command to create a SQLite database: sqlite3 ./config/properties.db

-Next command on terminal is going to create the database objects:
+Next commands on terminal is going to create the database objects:

-Some useful commands below:
-.tables <— shows all tables in the DB drop table properties; <—remember to close commands with semicolon;
-drop table locations;
-drop table propertyChains;

 CREATE TABLE propertyChains (
   id INTEGER PRIMARY KEY AUTOINCREMENT,